 Here we go, people!
 Here, we have three Lisas (fire Neostone Agents) and two Izarias (water Succubi).

-The Threat: I’d probably say Lisa is the bigger threat here, support-wise.
+I’d probably say Lisa is the bigger threat here, support-wise.
 Did you know she’s one of the best cleansers for R5?
 It’s mostly because of her base stats (terrible defense but pretty decent HP) and her third skill, Attack Command, which cleanses all allies of harmful and inability effects and then selects three allies (including herself) to attack an enemy.

 The only reason why she couldn’t be better in Raids is because her AI sees this skill as an attack skill and not a cleansing skill, like with Mihyang’s Dance of Mirage.
 However, letting a cleanser like her through – even one where her cleansing skill is seen as an attacking skill in the AI’s eyes – in Hall of Heroes is a certain recipe for disaster.